If you’re a gamer who really gets into the technical side of things, you’ll come across the term ambient occlusion.

 Voxel Ambient Occlusion

 There’s one new type of AO that has been introduced by NVIDIA: voxel ambient occlusion (VXAO).
-Demanding in terms of resources, high-end NVIDIA GPUs will have the capability to use VXAO and properly take advantage of the AO that is offered.
+Demanding in terms of resources, high-end NVIDIA GPUs (like the ones in our best RTX 2080 Ti list) will have the capability to use VXAO and properly take advantage of the AO that is offered.

 If you have an older graphics card, you may want to turn off AO if performance is already an issue.